Singular Vectors of Attention Heads Align with Features: Sparse Attention Decomposition

 \section{Sparse Attention Decomposition}

 The preceding sections provide theoretical and empirical support for the hypothesis that under some conditions, the singular vectors of an attention head will be aligned with features of interest to the head.
 The next question is: \textbf{does SVF alignment happen in real models?} This is important, because if it does happen, then by examining singular vectors in a model we may be able to identify actual features being used by that model.
-In fact, this assumption was implicit in the strategies taken in \cite{Merullo:NeurIPS2024,Ahmad:NeurIPS2025,Pan:NeurIPS2024,FrancoCrovella:arxiv24,FrancoCrovella:Neurips25}.
+In fact, this strategy was taken in \cite{Merullo:NeurIPS2024,Ahmad:NeurIPS2025,Pan:NeurIPS2024,FrancoCrovella:arxiv24,FrancoCrovella:Neurips25}.

 In a real model, we cannot conclusively establish that a singular vector is aligned with a particular feature without \emph{a priori} knowledge of that feature's representation in the model.
 However, the hypothesis that singular vectors and features are aligned does lead to predictions that are testable in a real model.
 We focus on one prediction: \emph{sparse attention decomposition} \cite{FrancoCrovella:arxiv24,FrancoCrovella:Neurips25}.
 We first analyze logits to build intuition, and then we extend the analysis to attention.